-Renewable Energy is gradually emerging as one of the most obvious yet promising investment themes globally.
-The COVID pandemic has induced a flurry of government infrastructure spending and renewables are increasingly becoming the power source of choice due to global political support and financial/economic incentives.
+Renewable energy is gradually emerging as one of the most apparent yet promising investment themes globally.
+The COVID pandemic has induced a flurry of government infrastructure spending, and renewables are increasingly becoming the power source of choice due to global political support and financial/economic incentives.
 Most of the world’s biggest economies have set themselves targets of generating most of their energy from renewable sources by the end of this decade.
 This is why renewable energy stocks are increasingly exciting!

 Over the past decade, the drop in the per-unit cost of renewable energy has far outstripped projections by analysts.
-Over the past decade, the cost per kWh of wind energy has dropped about 50% while solar is down 80%.
-Other than the obvious positive environmental impact, renewables boast other advantages such as decentralization because they do not depend on hydrocarbons that often need to be imported from other nations.
-Apart from decentralization, other advantages include predictability of the ROI due to no variable costs.
+For example, the cost per kWh of wind energy has dropped about 50% over the past decade, while solar is down 80%.
+Besides the evident positive environmental impact, renewables boast other advantages such as decentralization because they do not depend on hydrocarbons that are often imported from other nations.
+Apart from decentralization, other benefits include predictability of the ROI due to no variable costs.

 Canada is one of the world leaders in renewable energy adoption.
-The most common renewable energy source in Canada is hydroelectric power followed by wind energy.
-Hydroelectric power makes up nearly 60% of Canada’s power generation followed by wind.
-We have compiled a list of the best renewable energy stocks in Canada to gain exposure to the green energy sector.
+The most common renewable energy source in Canada is hydroelectric power, followed by wind energy.
+Hydroelectric power makes up nearly 60% of Canada’s power generation, followed by wind.
+We have compiled a list of Canada’s best renewable energy stocks to gain exposure to the green energy sector.